15 Easy Day Trips from the City

 Don’t Forget: Stop by 9th and Irving St. for a pre-hike brunch or post-hike dinner.
 There’s a newly opened La Boulange, the ever so loved Arizmendi Bakery, Sunset Bakery (on Judah and 9th), which is known for it’s pineapple buns and strawberry cake, and Manna, an inexpensive and quick Korean food restaurant.

 Head south to take in the natural beauty of Pescadero.
 Naturalists big and small can trail along flat, easy hikes and catch a glimpse of blue heroes, egrets and many other magnificent birds.
 After getting your day’s worth of exercise, head to Duarte’s Tavern or Arcangeli’s for some amazing food.

 Drive from the City: About 1 hour

-Photo: Rebecca Shiraev via Flickr creative commons
+photo: Rebecca Shiraev via flickr

 Hikers are going to love Pacific Grove, aka “Butterfly town USA.”
 Hiking at Point Lobos State Reserve also means a chance to see adorable sea lions, otters and even deer.
 Tidepool with the little ones at Asilomar Beach, or visit the Point Pinos Lighthouse, the oldest operating lighthouse on the West Coast.
-And of course, there’s amazing food options, like raspberry-coconut pancakes from First Awakenings.

 Don’t Forget: The coast can get windy, so bring an extra jacket and comfortable shoes for the walk.

-— Christal Yuen
+— Christal Yuen and Erin Lem